-And another family will sit down at their table, happy.
+And other families will sit down at their table, happy.
 They thank themselves; maybe they thank the earth, the sea, the stars.
 Then they eat.
 They are proud of their name, their dominion, their strength.
-They laugh at the storms, they capture the rain, they sleep well at night knowing they deserve all the goodness they can grab.
+They laugh at the storms, they capture the rain, they sleep well at night knowing they deserve all the goodness they can find.

 This is a God who grows wild grapes and blueberries in the yards of men and women who deny him.
 This is a God who gives children to the loveless, who heals the bodies of agnostics, who pumps the hearts of those who worship science, who fills the lungs of those who ridicule faith.
 This is a God who lights the night with stars, who warms our houses with sun, who lavishes his enemies with mercy, surrounds them with birthday cakes, grandchildren and feasts.

 This is a God who imbues every molecule of the universe with his love, inviting us to choose Him.

-It's an invitation my friend has missed----or he's refused.
+It's an invitation my friend has missed----or she's refused.

 But I am greedy and needy.
 I am small hearted and narrow minded.
 I want more, not less.
 I want the God of Everything, not the me with nothing.

 So I choose Him.

-After Ray's "sermon", he left, onto his next task.
-I like this man very much, but he is not the listening kind.
+After Raya's "sermon", she left, onto her next task.
+I like this strong blunt woman very much, but she is not the listening kind.

 May God keep blessing Raya.

 Maybe someday Raya will bless God.

-(And, maybe someday I'll get to ask Ray, kindly, back, "Why do people have to believe what you believe?")
+(And, maybe someday I'll get to ask Raya, kindly, back, "Why do people have to believe what you believe?")

 Friends, I know you've all had interesting encounters with people of various faiths.
 I'd love to hear about one of those moments from your files.
 (Thank you!)